Bachelor of Arts in Theatre Studies

 There is no audition component for admission to the Theatre Studies program.

 Students most likely to be admitted and succeed at the Kent Campus have achieved a cumulative high school grade point average of 3.0 or higher (on a 4.0 scale), and whose composite ACT score is 23or better or an average SAT score of 1130.For more information on admissions, visit the Admissions website for new freshmen.

 Generally, a transfer applicant who has taken 12 or more semester hours with a college cumulative GPA of at least 2.0 on a 4.0 scale may be admitted.
 An applicant who has taken fewer than 12 semester hours will be evaluated on both collegiate and high school records.
 For more information on admissions, visit the Admissions website for transfer students.

 Students in the Theatre Studies program must complete a minimum of 121 credit hours and maintain a minimum 2.5 GPA in major courses and overall 2.0 GPA to graduate.
 The Theatre Studies program can be successfully completed in 4 years (8 semesters) if a minimum of 15-16 credit hours are taken per semester.

-In addition to 36 credit hours taken in Kent Core requirements, Theatre Studies majors can expect to take courses in Making Theatre, Art of Acting, Fundamentals of Production, and assorted performance, production, theory, history and management courses based on their concentration.
+In addition to 36 credit hours taken in Kent Core requirements, Theatre Studies majors can expect to take courses in Making Theatre, Art of Acting, Fundamentals of Production, Theatre History, and a variety of performance, production, theory, and management courses based on their concentration.
 Theatre Studies students are also required to complete practicums and a capstone course.